 Dr. Zvia Elgali

-Since then, she has written academic papers and participated in conferences on development of policies and learning programs in technology-rich environments, as well as on design of digital learning processes in cultural contexts.
+Dr. Zvia Elgali is the director of the Davidson Institute’s Technology in Education Unit.
+She earned her PhD from Bar-Ilan University, through the science, technology, and society program.
+Her dissertation examined the evolution of the use of technology in the Israeli educational system.
+Since then, Dr. Elgali has written academic papers and participated in conferences on the development of policies and learning programs in technology-rich environments, as well as the design of digital learning processes in cultural contexts.